FieryCod/holy-lambda/README.md

 ❯ bb tasks
 The following tasks are available:

+bucket:create          > Creates a s3 stack bucket or the one specified by :infra:bucket-name
+                        - :bucket-name   - overrides :infra:bucket-name
+                        - :profile       - overrides :infra:profile
-bucket:create          > Creates a s3 stack bucket or the one specified by :name bucket:remove          > Removes a s3 stack bucket or the one specified by :name
+bucket:remove          > Removes a s3 stack bucket or the one specified by :infra:bucket-name
+                        - :bucket-name   - overrides :infra:bucket-name
+                        - :profile       - overrides :infra:profile

 ----------------------------------------------------------------

 docker:run             > Run command in fierycod/graalvm-native-image docker context